wp-plugins/child-theme-configurator/readme.txt

 = Why doesn't this work with my (insert theme vendor here) theme? =

-Some themes (particularly commercial themes) do not adhere to the Theme Development guidelines set forth by WordPress.org, and do not correctly load parent template files or automatically load child theme stylesheets or php files.
+Some themes (particularly commercial themes) do not correctly load parent template files or automatically load child theme stylesheets or php files.

 This is unfortunate, because in the best case they effectively prohibit the webmaster from adding any customizations (other than those made through the admin theme options) that will survive past an upgrade. **In the worst case they will break your website when you activate the child theme.**